I have a question about

 No.

-As no financial information, passwords or sensitive personal data was leaked, and because a prompt warning was given to prevent actual financial loss, we are not offering financial compensation for this incident.
-Our focus remains on the immediate security of your account and the integrity of our systems.
+Since no financial information, passwords, or sensitive personal data have been leaked, and because a prompt warning was given to prevent any actual financial loss, we are not offering any financial compensation for this incident.
+Our focus continues to remain on the immediate security of your account and the integrity of our systems.

-Yes, we take this matter extremely seriously.
+Yes, we take this matter very seriously.
 We are working closely with cybersecurity experts and the relevant data protection authorities.

-Yes, our databases are protected by strict security measures, including encryption of data at rest and during transmission.
-However, this particular incident involved unauthorised access via a vulnerability in a third-party technology provider's system, which allowed the attackers to bypass these safeguards and obtain specific booking data.
+Yes, our databases are safeguarded with strict security measures, including encryption of data at rest and in transit.
+This specific incident, however, involved unauthorised access through a vulnerability in the system of an external technology provider, allowing the attackers to bypass these security measures and obtain specific booking data.

-We officially discovered the incident on 17 March 2026, following initial reports to our customer service team.
-At that time, the breach seemed to only affect guests whose stays were due to start in March.
-However, on 25 March 2026, our third-party technology provider confirmed that the incident actually affected a much larger group of guests.
-The exact date of the initial data theft by the unauthorised third party was 16 March 2026.
+We officially discovered the incident on 17 March 2026, following the first reports made to our customer service.
+At that moment, the breach seemed to only affect those guests whose stay was set to begin in March.
+However, on 25 March 2026, our external technology provider confirmed that the incident actually affected a much larger group of guests.
+The exact date of the initial data breach by the unauthorised third party was16 March 2026.

-After the discovery, we immediately activated a multidisciplinary crisis management team.
-We urgently worked with our external technology provider to conduct a forensic analysis and plug the vulnerability.
-In parallel, we secured our own systems by resetting passwords on partner platforms and verifying multi-factor authentication (MFA) at all critical access points.
+Directly after the discovery, we activated a multidisciplinary crisis management team.
+We urgently collaborated with our external technology provider to conduct a forensic analysis and patch the vulnerability.
+Parallel to that, we secured our own systems by resetting passwords on partner platforms and verifying multi-factor authentication (MFA) at all critical access points.

 The source of the incident in our partner's system has been definitively identified and blocked.
-We are continuing the thorough forensic investigation together with cybersecurity experts to ensure that no 'back doors' remain open.
-We have also proactively notified the relevant data protection authorities to comply with our legal obligations.
+We are continuing the thorough forensic investigation together with cybersecurity experts to ensure that no 'backdoors' remain open.
+We have also proactively informed the relevant data protection authorities to comply with our legal obligations.